 TAST Week 16 is Coral stitch.
-This stitch is an old embroidery stitch but it is a very quick and useful stitch that creates a knotted line.
+This stitch is an old embroidery stitch but it’s a very quick and useful stitch that creates a knotted line.
 Coral stitch can be used for outlines, as it follows a curve well so experiment a bit with it.

 Thread choice will influence the look of this stitch, as the larger the thread, the more the knots will sit proud against the fabric.
 I have found a thread such as cotton perle #5 or #8 looks good as the twist of the thread produces a nice knot.
 Yarns and novelty threads also create an interesting strong line.
 So check out the Coral stitch tutorial and have fun with it as I am sure you will be able to add this stitch to your repertoire of linear stitches.

-Wrapped Coral stitch is an interesting variety that is handy to know because it is a quick way to create a bobbly line that follows a curve well.
+Wrapped Coral stitch is an interesting variety that is handy to know.
+It is a quick way to create a bobbly line that follows a curve well.
 Worked closely enough it can be mistaken for a line of French knots and people will ask how you lined them up so straight!
 It is a stitch that is great along edges.

 As usual, follow the link to the Wrapped Coral Stitch tutorial page and try it out.